seanslerner/opsworks-cookbooks/opsworks_custom_env/README.md

       }
     }

 **Note** that the `symlink_before_migrate` attribute is necessary so that OpsWorks automatically symlinks the shared file when setting up release directories or deploying a new version.
-The `deploy_to` attribute is usually provided by OpsWorks, but re-including it in the custom JSON allows the recipe to be run outside of OpsWorks events.

 Caveats
 -------

-At the moment, only Unicorn/Nginx-style Rails apps are supported.
+At the moment, only default Opsworks configurations for Apache/Passenger and Unicorn/Nginx style Rails apps are supported.

 Opsworks Set-Up
 ---------------

-* Add `custom_env`, `deploy_to`, and `symlink_before_migrate` attributes to the stack's custom JSON as in the example above.
+* Add `custom_env` and `symlink_before_migrate` attributes to the stack's custom JSON as in the example above.
 * Associate the `opsworks_custom_env::configure` custom recipe with the _Deploy_ event in your rails app's layer.

 A deploy isn't necessary if you just want to update the custom configuration.
 Instead, update the stack's custom JSON, then choose to _Run Command_ > _execute recipes_ and enter `opsworks_custom_env::configure` into the _Recipes to execute_ field.
 Executing the recipe will write an updated `application.yml` file and restart unicorn workers.